-Rather than spend another day touring the countries at Epcot, Peyton and I decided to check out Disney’s Hollywood Studios.
+Rather than spend another day touring the countries at Epcot, Peyton and I decided to make a visit to Hollywood Studios, Disney’s theme park dedicated to classic films.
 I had never been there and it ended up being a lot of fun.
 Even though the park was busy due to the kickoff of Star Wars Weekends at Disney, the park was not packed and wait times were not too bad (except for the Aerosmith rollercoaster).

 The park is decorated in antique buildings to make you feel like you are part of Hollywood in the 1930’s and 1940’s.
 It is laid out like a motion picture studio and divided into six themed areas (Hollywood Boulevard, Echo Lake, Streets of America, Pixar Place, Animation Courtyard, and Sunset Boulevard).
 Upon entering the park via Hollywood Boulevard, we were taken back to an earlier time, which provided an alternative view of Disney.
 It was nice to get away from all of the hustle and bustle of the other parks and be able to enjoy something new and different.

 Peyton and I began our day strolling down Sunset Boulevard to the FastPass kiosk (our impromptu visit gave us no time to make prior reservations).
 Since we were only going to be at the park for a few hours, our FastPass options were limited.
 We ended up securing seats for the Twilight Zone Tower of Terror and Great Movie Ride.

 Visit to Hollywood Studio’s Awesome Tower of Terror